JoelBeau/thermo-database/README.md

       docker run -it --name thermo-database thermo-database
    ```
    Note: you may change the name to anything you want, or not use it at all (docker will assign random name),
-   but it is useful for stopping and starting the container
+   but it is useful for stopping and starting the container.

 4. Start MySQL server